Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 FAQs:

-If you know why your baby is crying – for example, they’re hungry – solve that problem and see if the crying subsides.
-If your baby is crying for no apparent reason and doesn’t have a fever, leave them for a few minutes to see if they settle themselves back to sleep.
+If you know why your baby is crying or fussy – for example, they’re hungry – address their needs and see if their crying stops.
+If your baby is crying for no apparent reason and doesn’t have a fever, wait a few minutes to see if they settle themselves back to sleep.

 Often there are reasons for a baby to cry at night, such as hunger or a dirty diaper, but other times a baby will cry out once or twice simply reflexively.
-That’s why experts recommend waiting a moment before checking on a crying baby.
+That’s why experts recommend waiting a moment before checking on a baby who is crying for no reason.

 Colic is different from crying because colic goes on for longer, colic is inconsolable wailing, your baby's face turns red, and babies with colic often draw their legs into themselves.
 If your baby exhibits these signs of colic for an extended period of time, consult with your pediatrician.